If you’re unsure about tying the “knot” and are looking for reasons why you perhaps shouldn’t get married, you’ve landed in the right place.

 Here are 11 reasons why you shouldn’t get married (even if you really want to)

-1. You’re getting married because you don’t want to end up alone
+1. Reasons why you should not get married: because you don’t want to end up alone

 For some reason, we are taught that the worst thing that could ever happen to us as women is we end up alone.